Chapter 5 : (two paths)

 “I said sorry!
 Now put me down!”

 The nights fade into the air.
 Stars appear and disappear and Molly finds and loses.
 She is contented, she tells herself.
 But that does not mean she does not want more.
 They are sea breeze and foam and all the beautiful things that the world does not need.
 Her days feel emptier by the minute.
 She talks to her family and is grateful that at least they can see her for what she is.
-She serenades the woods outside her home with her violin, watching the melancholic echoes stain the trees.
+She serenades the woods outside her home with her violin, watching the melancholic echoes stain the silence.

 The next time she sees him, it is in her Aunt Angelina’s rose garden.
 Dominique has walked with her and the two of them stay in a warm silence.
 There are more words to be wished for than said between them.
 Sundays are now her favorite day of the week.
 He stands among the dead and dying flowers, which have been stripped of their vibrancy by the coming cold.

 Molly bites back the urge to approach him.
 Within a few seconds, Victoire appears from the other side.
 A thorn has scraped her cheek and she holds her hands to it, grimacing.
 They stop and stare at each other.
 They have seemed to have reached an understanding.
+Victoire looks beautiful.
+Her blonde hair is slightly curled and furls beyond her shoulders.

 “Teddy,” Victoire breathes and it is hope and the past, present and future.
-Beautiful, beautiful Victoire.
-Stars and moonlight and dreams.

 Molly fades back and Victoire seems to rise forth, like the dawn rays by the ocean.
 She walks to him, with a small, knowing smile on her face.
 A breeze passes between them all, looping through the bare stumps and deadened leaves on the ground to the roses before Molly.